-One significant disadvantage of hospice is the cost of care.
+One significant disadvantage of hospice is the cost of respite and hospice care.
 In many cases, patients and families must bear the financial burden for a majority of the expenses associated with hospice services.
-Furthermore, such costs may be compounded by existing medical bills and other fees related to healthcare treatments.
-Additionally, some insurance plans may not cover all or any of the costs incurred through hospice services.
-This can leave families feeling overwhelmed and financially strained at an already difficult time in their lives.
+Such costs may be compounded by existing medical bills and other fees related to healthcare treatments.

 Limited Treatment Options

-The first disadvantage of hospice is limited treatment options.
 Although hospice provides comfort care, it does not provide curative treatments.
-In addition, even the most advanced pain control or symptom management may not be available due to its focus on providing comfort rather than curing an illness.
+In addition, even the most advanced pain control and symptom management may not be available due to its focus on providing comfort rather than curing an illness.
 This can cause families to feel frustrated and powerless in controlling the progression of the illness.

 Feelings Of Guilt

 One of the major disadvantages of hospice care is the emotional toll it can take on family members and loved ones.
-For many, the decision to enter hospice care can be emotionally draining and difficult, as it signifies that a loved one’s life is coming to an end.
-This can cause feelings of guilt, sadness, helplessness, and even anger in those closest to the patient.
+The decision to enter hospice care can be emotionally draining and difficult, as it signifies that a loved one’s life is coming to an end.

 Difficulty Accessing Resources